-The first one, the REV Renewables Tumbleweed project, will be a CAISO grid-connected, lithium-ion battery storage resource located near Rosamond, in Kern County, California, with an expected online date of 2026.
-RCEA’s share of the 69-megawatt project will be 2.5 MW, or 3.6% of the total of the project’s capacity, which satisfies about one-third of RCEA’s total “long lead time” compliance requirements.
+The first one, the REV Renewables Tumbleweed project, will be a CAISO grid-connected, lithium-ion battery storage resource located near Rosamond, CA with an expected online date of 2026.
+RCEA’s share of the 75 megawatt/600 MWh project will be 2.7 MW, or 3.6% of the total project capacity.

 Redwood Coast Airport Microgrid

-For our recently completed local project in McKinleyville, we paired our new 2.3 megawatt solar photovoltaic array with a 2 MW battery storage system that can provide 9 MWh of energy.
-The battery storage system, comprised of three Tesla Megapacks, provides the ability to “island” from the main grid so the airport and adjacent Coast Guard facility can run fully on solar and batteries if there is a regional power outage.
+This project located in McKinleyville, CA pairs a 2 MW battery storage system that can provide 9 MWh of energy with a 2.3 MW solar photovoltaic array.
+The battery storage system, comprised of three Tesla Megapacks, coupled with the advanced controls system provides the ability to “island” from the main grid so the airport and adjacent Coast Guard facility can perform critical operations during regional power outages.

 Read more about this project on our Redwood Coast Airport Microgrid page.